Frequently Asked Questions | Financial Aid

-What is an EFC and how is it used to determine my eligibility?
+What is an EFC (or SAI) and how is it used to determine my eligibility?

 When you file the Free Application for Student Financial Aid (FAFSA), the information you report is used in a formula established by the U.S. Congress.
-The formula determines your Expected Family Contribution, an amount you and your family are expected to contribute toward your education (although this amount may not exactly match the amount you and your family ends up contributing).
-This EFC is used in determining need-based financial assistance by doing the following: Cost of attendance - EFC = Financial need.
+The formula determines your Expected Family Contribution (renamed Student Aid Index beginning with the 2024-25 FAFSA).
+This EFC/SAI is used in determining need-based financial assistance by doing the following: Cost of attendance - EFC/SAI = Financial need.
 Learn more about the EFC calculation.

 My parents make too much money.
 Is it worth my time to file a FAFSA?

 It is impossible to determine from just income level what financial aid you may qualify for.
 Many other factors play a role in determining the types of aid you are eligible for, such as size of household and number in college.
 The FAFSA is free and only takes a small amount of time to complete.
 Also keep in mind that every student qualifies for some form of loan assistance if they file the FAFSA.

 My parents will not help me pay for school.
 Can I file as "independent"?

 Unfortunately, the answer is "No." According to federal regulations governing Student Financial Aid Programs, a student cannot be considered independent unless they: